gabriellawong/pyiat/docs/index.rst

 * Analysis of the IAT and Brief IAT (BIAT)
-* IAT can be analyzed with weighted or unweighted algorithm
-* BIAT can include 1, 2, or 3 blocks
+* IAT can be analyzed with weighted or unweighted algorithm ** BIAT can include 1, 2, or 3 blocks
-* Can obtain D scores for each stimulus (word)
+* Obtain D scores for each stimulus (e.g. word)
 * Output includes overall error percentage as well as error percentages by block (if using a weighted score) and by condition
 * Same output (overall, by block, by condition) for trials considered too fast or too slow
 * Can set reaction time for trials considered too fast or too slow